vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 Before this part, you will need an indexer/explorer to get a list of operations.
 You may also obtain from it, or from a SDK, the state of an account on the blockchain, such as balances, nonce (if your blockchain uses something similar), and any data relevant to show or fetch in Ledger Live.

-For the example, we will assume that _MyCoin_ provides a SDK that is able to do both getting the state and the account history.
+For the example, we will assume that <i>MyCoin</i> provides a SDK that is able to do both getting the state and the account history.

 The best way to implement your API in Live Common is to create a dedicated `api` subfolder, that exports all functions that require calls to 3rd-party and map their responses to Ledger Live types.